Free Initial Assessment

 You can consider challenging a will if you are eligible to make a dependency claim under the Fatal Accidents Act 1976 (see above).
 If you are considering making a claim on a deceased estate but you are unsure whether you meet the criteria, please talk to our solicitors.

-Under the Inheritance (Provision for Family and Dependants) Act 1975 you can also make a claim if you are ‘any person who immediately before the death of the deceased was being maintained, either wholly or partly, by the deceased.’
+Under the Inheritance (Provision for Family and Dependants) Act 1975ย you can also make a claim if you are โ€˜any person who immediately before the death of the deceased was being maintained, either wholly or partly, by the deceased.โ€™

-How Davisons solicitors can help you
+How Davisons solicitors can help with your dependency claim

-Our solicitors manage dependency claims with care and sensitivity.
+Our personal injury solicitors manage dependency claims with care and sensitivity.
 We have a proven track record in securing high levels of compensation, so families are at least free from the worry of financial hardship.

 Have any questions or need any help?

-Our team of specialist lawyer are experts in their field.
+Our team of specialist lawyers are experts in their field.
 Be confident in their advice and decisions to help get the right outcome for you.
 Contact us today to see how we can help